KrisAden/pypsa-eur-KHA/Obsidian Vault/Martha presentation 13-11-24.md

 **Temporal resolution**
 as for temporal resolution hourly for a year is a good idea [[Schyska m.fl. - 2021 - The sensitivity of power system expansion models.pdf]]
-This has been determined thorugh sensitivity analysis
+This has been determined through sensitivity analysis Three hours seems to be the minimum for producing close results  and solar becomes too smooth